 Noël dans le Parc

-From December 1 to 25, Parc des Compagnons will host the 25th anniversary of the Noël dans le Parc.
-A festive atmosphere will be created with a program of free concerts, shows for children, and organic fir trees for sale.
+From November 30 to December 24, Place Émilie-Gamelin, Parc des Compagnons-de-Saint-Laurent and Parc Lahaie will host the 26th edition of the Christmas festival Noël dans le Parc, with a program of free concerts and shows for children, and a sale of natural fir trees.

-Old Port Skating Rink and Fire on Ice
+Old Port Skating Rink, Fire on Ice, and the Ferris Wheel

 Info: 514 496-7678 | vieuxportdemontreal.com